Skip to content

 Half Moon Bay

 Half Moon Bay is located at the southeastern end of Antigua and is accompanied by one of the Caribbean’s best beaches.
-Protected by a coral reef, this crescent of fine white sand and blue sea offers excellent opportunities for snorkelling on calm days.
+Protected by a coral reef, this fine white sand and blue sea crescent offers excellent snorkelling opportunities on calm days.

-Activities here depend strongly on the weather; when the wind is high, the surf can be harsh.
-A small restaurant offers drinks, food, and light bites just off the beach.
-Visitors can hire chairs and umbrellas as well to protect themselves from the sun while enjoying the beach
+Activities depend strongly on the weather; the surf can be harsh with high winds.
+A small restaurant offers drinks, food, and light bites off the beach.
+Visitors can also hire chairs and umbrellas to protect themselves from the sun while enjoying the beach

 Stingray City